bendqh1/drupal/language/alias/language_directory_aliases_for_nonexistent_nodes.md

-In Drupal 11.1.5 my problem is that after activating language detection with all options enabled, thousands of new language-directory-aliases (`/en/alias` or `/ar/alias` etc.) have been detected in my website by Google Search Console **for each node**, altough no new nodes were created.
+In Drupal 11.1.5 my problem is that after activating *language detection* mechanism with all options enabled, thousands of new language-directory-aliases (`/en/alias` or `/ar/alias` etc.) have been detected in my website by Google Search Console **for each node**, altough no new nodes were created.

-Therefore, people now arrive to non existing nodes in my website, such as:
+Therefore, people now arrive to non-existing nodes in my website, such as:

 ```
-/en/example-node-alias_1?language_content_entity=en
+/en/example-node-alias_1
-/ar/example-node-alias_2?language_content_entity=ar
+/ar/example-node-alias_2
-/fa/example-node-alias_3?language_content_entity=fa
+/fa/example-node-alias_3
 ```

-Instead of arriving to nodes such as:
+Instead of arriving to existing nodes such as:

 ```
 /example-node-alias_1